 Tip 2: Know your herbs and spices

 Instead of throwing ketchup or mayonnaise at everything, a creative cook knows something about the million, trillion, zillion other ways to flavour a dish.
 The bulk of these flavours come from herbs and spices, besides the usual suspects of plain table salt and pepper.

-Go look up the recipe for Baharat spice mix, for example.
-It’s an all-purpose seasoning widely used in Middle Eastern cuisine that varies from one cook and region to another.
+Go look up the recipe for Baharat spice mix.
+It’s an all-purpose seasoning widely used in Middle Eastern cuisine.
+It varies from one cook and region to another.
 You’ll find the same core of ingredients in all of them, but the quantities will differ.
 Some include paprika, some sumac, others saffron.
-Sometimes you find mint, or oregano.
-I found another with black lime in the recipe.
+Sometimes you find mint, oregano, or black lime.

 ‘I must have Saffron